-The Canon EOS M100 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in August 2017 and February 2014.
+The Canon EOS M100 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2017 and February 2014.
 Both the M100 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (11 percent) than the Canon M100.
 Moreover, the A6000 is markedly heavier (14 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M100 gets 295 shots out of its LP-E12 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.